 …however it’s also important to use your discretion regarding how much information to share with young children.
 For example, you may decide to wait until your tween is 14-16 to discuss details of contraception/pregnancy/abortion/sexually transmitted disease, etc.

-- The changes they can expect in their bodies before puberty
+- The changes they can expect in their bodies with puberty

 - Emotional changes during puberty